-Interviewer: Andy Sacker (AS) interviewer

-Interviewee: Stephen Sutherland (SS)

-Date of interview: 7th April 2011
+Interviewer: Andy Sacker (AS) interviewer Interviewee: Stephen Sutherland (SS) Date of interview: 7th April 2011

-AS: Hello this is Andy Sacker the founder of Wealth Secrets Interviews.
-Today I'm going to be talking to Stephen Sutherland who is the chief investment strategist at ISACO.
-Stephen is going to be sharing his top ten tips for successful ISA investing.

-Hello Stephen and welcome.

-SS: Hi Andy and very nice to speak to you again.

-AS: Stephen can you take us through your top ten tips for successful ISA investing please.
+- AS: Hello, this is Andy Sacker, the founder of Wealth Secrets Interviews.
+Today I'm going to be talking to Stephen Sutherland who is the Chief Investment Strategist at ISACO.
+Stephen is going to be sharing his top 10 tips for successful ISA investing.
+Hello Stephen and welcome. - SS: Hi Andy and very nice to speak to you again. - AS: Stephen, can you take us through your top 10 tips for successful ISA investing please? - SS: Yes.

-SS: Yes.
 Let's start off with some basics.
-It's been proven that ISAs can help you become a tax free millionaire.
+It's been proven that ISAs can help you become a taxfree millionaire.
 That means you can ignore all those beliefs that say it's not possible to make that much cash in ISAs because it is possible and it's been documented.
-It's also true that the ISA millionaire numbers are steadily increasing.
-If you type in "ISA millionaire" into Google, you'll find lots of articles on people who are real life ISA millionaires.
+It's also true that ISA millionaire numbers are steadily increasing. - If you type 'ISA millionaire' into Google, you'll find articles on people who are real life ISA millionaires.
 That's exciting.
 But how do you become an ISA millionaire?
 What are the things you can do that lead to success?
-Successful ISA investing is just like baking a cake - you need all the right ingredients.

-AS: Are you able to explain a bit of detail exactly what these ingredients are?

-SS: Yes and there are ten essential ingredients to take into consideration.
-Just one of numerous things that make ISA investing so compelling is our research indicates that right now, the stock market is presenting a first class investment opportunity not seen in almost 30 years.
+Successful ISA investing is just like baking a cake you need all the right ingredients. - AS: Are you able to explain in a bit of detail exactly what these ingredients are? - SS: Yes, and there are 10 essential ingredients to take into consideration.
+Just one of numerous things that makes ISA investing so compelling is our research indicates that right now, the stock market is presenting an opportunity not seen in almost 30 years.
 And over the next decade we believe we will see a stock market boom.
-Stocks and Shares ISAs are a perfect vehicle to help adventurous growth investors to profit from the boom.

-AS: That sounds exciting!
-Ok, so I believe you have your top ten tips for us today.

-SS: Yes and the first one is Make a Compelling Goal.
+Stocks and Shares ISAs are a perfect vehicle to help adventurous growth investors to profit from the boom. - AS: That sounds exciting!
+OK, so I believe you have your top 10 tips for us today. - SS: Yes, and the first one is 'Make a Compelling Goal'.
 It all starts with setting a very clear objective and your goal needs to be exciting.
 Make it a goal that helps you jump out of bed in the morning.
 And once you've made that goal you need to make a commitment to the attainment of it.
-Your commitment to achieving your goal needs to be a never go back decision.

-AS: Can we go onto your second tip Stephen?

-SS: Yes, it's to Be Active.
-The most effective strategy when investing in ISAs is to time the market.
-In other words, instead of using a buy and hold strategy, you need to be active.

-AS: Can you expand on that, Stephen?

-SS: Yes, I can.
-When we talk about timing the market, what we've found is that buy and hold is a faulty strategy.
+Your commitment to achieving your goal needs to be a never go back decision. - AS: Can we go on to your second tip, Stephen? - SS: Yes, it's 'Be Active'.
+We've found that the most effective strategy when investing in ISAs is to time the market.
+In other words, instead of using a buy and hold strategy, you need to be active. - AS: Can you expand on that, Stephen? - SS: Yes, I can.
+When we talk about timing the market, what we've found is that buy and hold is a flawed strategy.
 A good example of why buy and hold can really hurt investors involves a period of time in the late nineties.
 In 1999, the stock market was seriously roaring.
-We'd just experienced almost a twenty year bull market and even though over that twin decade we witnessed some bear markets, 1980 to the year 2000 was a strong 20 year uptrend.
+We'd just experienced an almost 20 year bull market and, even though over that twin decade we witnessed some bear markets, 1980 to 2000 was a strong 20 year upwards trend.

-At the end of 1999 many small investors who didn't how the market works were unfortunately investing right at the market top.
+At the end of 1999 many small investors who didn't know how the market works were unfortunately investing right at the market top.
 This group of investors had been wrongly told by their advisers that buy and hold works.